ggldnl/Procedural-Expression-Library/README.md

 };
 ```

-Add a method that will start the animation once it is invoked:
+Add a method that will start the animation once it is called:

 `gui.h`:
 ```cpp